 Equity Pledge Agreement.
 Our wholly owned indirect subsidiary, Shanghai SINA Leju, has entered into an equity pledge agreement with our variable interest entity, Beijing Leju, and its shareholders.
 Our wholly owned indirect subsidiary, Shanghai Yi Yue, has entered into an equity pledge agreement with our variable interest entity, Leju Hao Fang, and its shareholders.
 Our PRC subsidiary, Beijing Maiteng, has entered into an equity pledge agreement with our variable interest entity, Beijing Jiajujiu, and its shareholders.
-Under each such equity pledge agreement, shareholders of each variable interest entity agreed to pledge all their respective equity interests in the applicable variable interest to guarantee the performance of the contractual obligations and the payment of outstanding debts.
-The pledge in respect of the applicable variable interest entity takes effect upon the completion of registration with the relevant administration for industry and commerce and shall remain valid until after all the contractual obligations of the applicable variable interest entity and its shareholders under the relevant contractual arrangements have been fully performed and all the outstanding debts of the applicable variable interest entity and its shareholders under the relevant contractual arrangements have been fully performed and all the
+Under each such equity pledge agreement, shareholders of each variable interest entity agreed to pledge all their respective equity interests in the applicable variable interest entity that they own, including any interest or dividend paid for the shares, to the applicable PRC subsidiary of our Company as a security interest to guarantee the performance of the contractual obligations and the payment of outstanding debts.
+The pledge in respect of the applicable variable interest entity takes effect upon the completion of registration with the relevant administration for industry and commerce and shall remain valid until after all the contractual obligations of the applicable variable interest entity and its shareholders under the relevant contractual arrangements have been fully performed and all the outstanding debts of the applicable variable interest entity and its shareholders under the relevant contractual arrangements have been fully paid.